pedroviegas000/ai-ml-learnings/README.md

 # My Learnings in AI/ML

 A repository of notebooks and python experiences based off of my progress and cumulative projects of an online AI & Machine Learning Bootcamp.
-I wanted to elaborate on the theoretical concepts through real-world projects and applied intelligence that revolve around, data analysis.
+I want to elaborate on the theoretical concepts through real-world projects and applied intelligence that revolve around, data analysis.

 ## Projects in Data & AI